sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

       * Click the operator down arrow, then select an operator (=, <>, <, >, =<, =>, In).
       * In the last text box, enter an attribute value.

-**Note:** Attribute data that contains custom Unit of Measurement (UOM) values is not supported or transferred.
+**Note:** Custom unit of measurements (UOMs) are not supported in OCS.
+During the transfer of AF element data, AF elements with custom UOMs will not have their corresponding asset’s UOM property set.

 #### To filter by AF template or category